SandeepSanthaKumar04/insider-threat-detection/docs/ARCHITECTURE.md

 ## Overview

 The Insider Threat Detection System is built using a modular architecture that combines machine learning models with real-time monitoring capabilities.
-The system is designed to be scalable, maintainable, and secure.
+The system is designed to be scalable and maintainable.

 ## Components